Lea Bonasera

 Supervisors: Professor Stephen Fisher and Dr Mathis Ebbinghaus

-I am a DPhil in Sociology student at Kellogg College researching internal factors explaining why nonviolent climate campaigns do not achieve their stated objectives.
-For this, I analyse various factors reaching from resources, organisational structures, support bases to tactics and strategies.
-I conduct ethnographic fieldwork, in-depth interviews, and text analysis.
+Lea is a DPhil in Sociology student at Kellogg College researching internal factors explaining why nonviolent climate campaigns do not achieve their stated objectives.
+For this, she analyses various factors reaching from resources, organisational structures, support bases to tactics and strategies.
+She conducts ethnographic fieldwork, in-depth interviews, and text analysis.

-I also lead Oxford's discussion group on social movements that bridges different departments and brings together faculty and students to advance protest studies.
+Lea also leads Oxford's discussion group on social movements that bridges different departments and brings together faculty and students to advance protest studies.

 Research Interests: Civil resistance, social movements, protest, non-violence political sociology, environmental movements, climate, qualitative methods, participatory action research, decolonising methods, ethnography